 Good employee shift management helps employers to take advantage of all the benefits of shift work.
-Here are some ways shifts can work for you:
+Keeping track of employee hours with an employee calendar or shift scheduler can save both time and headache.
+Here are some ways that using tools to manage shifts can work for you:

 Shifts Support Employee Flexibility

 These days, employees value flexibility.
 Working shifts may allow employees to better manage their time.
 If an employee has childcare responsibilities, they may want to work early shifts so that they can be available for their kids after school.
 University students might prefer an evening shift so that they can be in class in the mornings.
 Well-managed shifts can give employees with irregular schedules the ability to work full-time.